juniorgasparotto/SysCommand/documentation/en.md

 }
 ```

-In the example below the action `Something` will be performed, since this before the redirect.
+In the example below, the action `Something` to be executed because she is set before the redirect.

 ```
 C:\MyApp.exe something redirect-now my-value